 We live in an age where capturing the right moment has become more of a challenge than the technical aspects of an image.
 At last photography is all about vision and composition again.

-Let me show you a few examples where the raw file looks much different than the finished photograph, apart from the initial vision that sparks every photograph.
+Let me show you a few examples where the raw file looks much different than the finished image and its initial vision that sparks every photograph.

 These images are only possible through the magic of modern camera sensors, opening up not only the shadows of the photograph but also a variety of possibilities to interpret the scene after we have clicked the shutter.